Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * Can encrypt traffic into/out of the network
 * Can proxy traffic
 * Most firewalls can be **layer 3 devices (routers)**

+> 🛑 A "deny any-any" rule denies all traffic from all sources, so it should be the last rule in the ruleset.

 ## **Stateless** Firewall
 * **Typically faster and perform better under havier traffic loads.**